New icon set

 What happens when a tenant dies?

-We know it is difficult when anyone dies, all the more so if it’s someone close to you.
+We know it’s difficult when anyone dies, even more so if it’s someone close to you.

 The law says that a tenancy does not end when the tenant dies.
-This means that Poplar HARCA, or a representative of the tenant’s estate, has to end the tenancy by serving notice.
+This means that Poplar HARCA, or a representative of the tenant’s estate, needs to end the tenancy by serving notice.

 To do this, please download and complete the below form: